Sick Note for Work

 The 7-day self-certification rule

 Absences of 7 calendar days or fewer: you can self-certify.
 No sick note is required by law.
-You simply notify your employer that you are unwell, usually via a self-certification form or written statement.
+You notify your employer that you are unwell, usually via a self-certification form or written statement.
 All calendar days count toward the seven days, including weekends and bank holidays.

-Some employers also require a sick note for shorter absences, particularly if there is a pattern of frequent short-term sickness.
+Some employers also require a sick note for shorter absences, particularly where there is a pattern of frequent short-term sickness.
 In those situations, including when applying for a sick note for bereavement, a private sick note from MedicalCert is appropriate even before the 7-day threshold has been reached.

 How to get a sick note for work online